nsonnad/hukum/README.md

 # Hukum

 Hukum is a card game invented (I think) in India.
-I'm not sure how or when it started, but my family has been playing it since I was born and well before.
+It appears to only be played it Northern Karnataka, where my family is from.
+I'm not sure how or when it started, but my family has been playing it for the past 100 years at least.

 I have implemented a playable web version of the game made, available at https://hukum.gigalixirapp.com/